 For most people, automatic updates make life easier.
 Updates frequently contain security measures that keep your computer safe.
 Automatic updates maintain your computer in the background.

 Sometimes the user wishes to stop automatic updates because of past experiences with bad updates that were pushed out to quickly and caused more computer problems than they fixed.

 Another problem users have with automatic updates is the fact they run in the background and consume processing power.
 If a user is doing intensive work, it may cause the computer to freeze.

 Finally, the most important reason to prevent updates from occurring is if you encounter a troublesome update and uninstall it only to find Windows 10 automatically reinstalling it.
-You can also use these methods to prevent an update that is known to cause problems from automatically installing itself.
+Follow the methods below to prevent an update that is known to cause problems from automatically installing itself.

 Windows 10 Professional used to allow users more control over updates (prior to the Anniversary edition), but now its just as difficult to prevent automatic updates in it as it is in the Windows 10 Home version.